 Has your kitten suddenly started to have little accidents?
 There may be a number of reasons:

-• She may feel something has invaded her territory
+• They may feel something has invaded their territory

 If the accidents continue, ask your vet for advice about how to get your kitten back on track.